mlafeldt/roxor/README.md

 plaintext, e.g. a password you already know). roxor will then attack the cipher and output the file offset, the XOR key, and a decrypted preview for each match.

+Note that for the attack to succeed, the crib must be at least two characters long, and the ciphertext must be longer than the crib.

 Examples
 --------